NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

-  > Your answer here
+  > I had to import Blinkable method from blinkable module to sad class and had to import it
+  > to main from sad afterwards.

   ### If It Walks Like a Duck…

-  Previously, you implemented the blink functionality for the Sad smiley without utilizing the class `Blinkable`.
-Assuming you did not use `Blinkable` (even if you actually did), consider how the Sad smiley could blink similarly to the Happy smiley without this specific class.
+  Previously, you implemented the blink functionality for the Sad smiley without utilizing the
+- class `Blinkable`.
+Assuming you did not use `Blinkable` (even if you actually did), consider
+- how the Sad smiley could blink similarly to the Happy smiley without this specific class.

   1. **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

-     > Your answer here
+     >The superclass of `Blinkable` is ABC which stands for abstract base class, it is used to standardize
+> the way of testing whether the object adheres to a given specification.
+> (Abstract Base Class (abc) in Python.
+(2020, August 20).
+GeeksforGeeks. https://www.geeksforgeeks.org/abstract-base-class-abc-in-python/)

   2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
   What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

-  > Your answer here
+  > The class `Blinkable` falls under the abstract class

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

-  > Your answer here
+  > The principle Abstraction is used in the class `Blinkable`, Blinkable is there to show the user what the Blink function is supposed to do.
+> Due to this, the user wouldn't need to look through other classes to see how happy or sad blinks.

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

-  > Your answer here
+  > Blinkable is only there to show how the method `Blink` is supposed to operate.
+Because I added the method `Blink` to the `sad` class,
+> I didn't need to inherit the `Blinkable` class.

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

-  > Your answer here
+  > In python, everything is an object, so composition is easy to implement in Python.
+In languages like C#, you have to
+> create the object yourself.
+Thus making it feasible for dynamically typed languages.

   ***